rahimnathwani/random-scripts/README.md

 ### 3. process-pdf.sh

 Processes a PDF file by extracting only grayscale images, negating them, and creating a new black-and-white PDF.
+It's most useful for MRC PDFs, e.g. made with Internet Archive's archive-pdf-tools package.

 **Usage Example:**
 ```bash